 Why Reliance Is Acquiring Regional FMCG Brands Like Udayam Agro Foods

-Reliance Consumer Products is reportedly planning to acquire Chennai-based Udayam Agro Foods in a transaction whose size has not been disclosed.
-Udayam manufactures staple food items, snacks, and ready-to-cook breakfast mixes.
-While it may not be a nationwide household name, the brand enjoys deep trust and familiarity across South Indian homes.
-This embedded presence in daily consumption is precisely what makes it attractive.
+Reliance Consumer Products is reportedly planning to acquire Chennai-based Udayam Agro Foods in a deal whose financial details have not been disclosed.
+Udayam manufactures staple food products, snacks, and ready-to-cook breakfast mixes — categories that sit at the heart of everyday household consumption.
+While the brand may not command nationwide visibility, it enjoys deep trust across South Indian homes, built over years of consistent quality and regional familiarity.
+That entrenched consumer loyalty is precisely what makes it strategically valuable.

-Reliance’s interest in Udayam reflects this broader shift.
-The next phase of Indian FMCG growth is increasingly defined by regional-to-national transitions, offline-to-omnichannel distribution, and agility replacing legacy dominance.
+The next phase of Indian FMCG growth is increasingly defined by three transitions:

 Follow Storyantra for the latest stories, business insights, and updates on India’s FMCG and emerging brands.